Azure/AvereSDK/docs/gce_reference.md

 # Quick Reference – Using vfxt.py with Google Cloud Platform

-This section gives an overview of how to configure a vfxt.py installation to be able to create Avere clusters in a Google Compute Engine (part of Google Cloud) environment.
+This section gives an overview of how to configure a vfxt.py installation to be able to create Avere clusters in a Google Compute Engine  environment.
+(Note that vfxt.py terms use GCE to indicate Google services and not "GCP", which is a reference to the full Google Cloud Platform product family.)

 >Note: Read the [vFXT Installation Guide for Google Cloud Platform](<http://library.averesystems.com/#vfxt>) for complete information about the configuration required to create vFXT clusters in the Amazon cloud computing environment.